Shidacea/Shipectral/README.md

 ## Structure

-The very core of Shipectral is a compound of crSFML, Dear ImGUI and Anyolite, allowing for the direct usage of crSFML and ImGUI functions in Ruby scripts.
+The very core of Shipectral is a compound of SDL, Dear ImGUI and Anyolite, allowing for the direct usage of SDL and ImGUI functions in Ruby scripts.

 On top of this, the Shidacea library is available, which provides more advanced game functions and support